14 Inventive Ways to Use Apples (Besides Eating Them!)

 Clean your oily hair

 If you ever find that your hair seems to be more oily than usual, put a teaspoon of apple cider vinegar in a pint of water, and rinse it through your hair after shampooing and conditioning in the shower or bath to help remove soap residue that can contribute to your oily hair.
-It’s just one of many genius uses for apple cider vinegar.
+If you've over-styled, over-treated, or over-colored your hair, opt for one of the best hair masks for your hair type.

 Give yourself a mini facial

-Apples are great when it comes to reducing inflammation and the appearance of fine winkles.
+Apples are great when it comes to reducing inflammation and the appearance of fine wrinkles.
 All you have to do: Peel an apple and grate the core and then apply it to your skin.
 Let it sit for about 15 minutes and rinse it off with warm water.
+Apples aren't the only fruit that has more than one use.
+Oranges pack more than a punch of vitamin C with these surprising uses.